tklepsch/opin-base/README.md

-ABOUT opin-base
+ABOUT opin_base
 -----------

-opin-base is a theme based on the core Classy theme.
+opin_base is a theme based on the core Stable theme.

 INSTALL instructions